 What is a first look?

 A first look is when you and your fiancé see each other before the ceremony on your wedding day.
 It serves to help relieve stress and gives you a rare (and often only) private moment with your spouse to be on your big day, and more time to take portraits with each other, your bridal party and family members.

-What about the tradition of not seeing your spouse before the ceremony?
+What about the tradition of not seeing each other before the ceremony?

 Does a first look take any emotion away from the bride walking down the aisle?

-I can say this from personal experience — Not at all.
+I can say this from personal experience — not at all.
 Walking down the aisle and being given away to your fiancé is exhilarating, and nothing can change that.
-Walking down the isle is simply a different kind of moment than a first look.
+Walking down the aisle is simply a different kind of moment than a first look.
 My husband describes seeing me walking down the aisle as “the moment when it first felt like the wedding was real” and “the beginning of forever” even though we had already seen each other before that moment. *Gush*.

 "I'm worried a first look won't be as special as seeing each other at the altar for the first time."

 If anything, a first look ADDS joy and memories to your day.
 By including a first look in your day you'll get to spend so much more time with together on your wedding day (isn't that the point?).
 It gives you a chance to soak in all thats happened and slow down for a moment before everyone arrives.

-I know it was true for me, but the first look I shared with my husband was the only time we were alone together for the entire day.
+I know this was true for me.
+The first look I shared with my husband was the only time we were alone together for the entire day.
 Without it, we wouldn't have gotten to share the little details like how we had slept the night before or the mornings happenings.
-It was a relief to see each other without a crowd of 100 onlooking, and getting to embrace and hug as much as we wanted wouldn't have been able to happen at the altar!
+It was a relief to see each other without a crowd of 100 onlooking, and getting to embrace and hug as much as we wanted, which wouldn't have been able to happen at the altar.